Dortmund Mobile

 • The existing line 452 will be replaced by the ring lines.

-• Line 401 will continue to connect the neighbourhood every 20 minutes in a ring service.
+• Line 401 will continue to connect the neighbourhood every 20 minutes in a circular service.

 • The new line 453 provides a direct connection to the main railway station.

-• Bus connections to light rail services will remain every 10 minutes.
+• The bus connections to the light rail every 10 minutes will be retained.

 Until the start after the autumn holidays: